asymmetricmedia/asym.me/assembly/uneasy.md

 In the 1930s in Germany, when the new technology of radio emerged, it was taken up by the many trained electronics engineers in the populace.
 An unprecedented new media form sprung up and became immensely popular: “Arbeiterfunk”.
-Within months, dozens of independent workers radio stations had begiun exploring all that a networked medium could perform in their community.
+Within months, dozens of independent workers radio stations had begun exploring all that a networked medium could perform in their community.
 The programming was eclectic and creative, new forms of worker’s opera, education, news and debate began to emerge.
 Of course all this was far too threatening for the powers that